 - On Mac: hold Shift while clicking Reload.

-- Be sure to check the System Requirements page Computer Requirements (search this Knowledge Base for details)
+- Be sure to check the System Requirements page Computer requirements.

 - Try a different USB cable.
 It's uncommon, but cables can fail in sometimes subtle ways.